Our partner

 sfguy75x wrote:It's impossible because he doesn't have a single stable personality, his instability makes him act like different people depending on state of mind.
 You could almost say it's a little bit like a mild form of multiple personality disorder, where different parts of your personality come and go (although unlike true MPD the personal still has a single continuous consciousness)

 This is largely the 'root' of the problem I think.
 The lack of a 'stable' personality - and the awareness of this lack possibly - is at the core of NPD.
-It is also very common with Substance Abuse - in this area they refer to it as having a 'plastic personality' which can change like the wind, dependent on circumstance.
 I wonder if it is only the most self-aware Narcissists that realise the lack of correlation between what they say/think and their behaviour - or if they are all conscious of it to some degree.
 If so I expect that it is extremely frustrating and disorientating.
 I also wonder if the gap between the true and false self becomes more obvious as a Narcissist ages and recognises the 'flip-flopping' between one kind of behaviour and another.
-What I do know is that when this 'gap' is pointed out (especially by one of those 'anchors') there is one of only two responses:- deep sadness or rage.
-Followed by self-justification, rationalisation and the total disregard for the truth.
-It must be exhausting and disturbing in the extreme.
-If you don't know who you are - and worse, if you recognise you don't - it must be an awful way to live.

 Normal?